 Following which, if the Registrar deems that there is possibility for an out-of-court settlement, he/she may refer the case for counselling or mediation.
 If settlement is not possible, the Deputy Registrar will ask both parties to proceed to file an Affidavit of Assets and Means.

 If there is no settlement reached, a contested ancillary matters hearings will be held.
 Ancillary matters such as the division of matrimonial assets are decided here.
-If the net value of matrimonial assets does not exceed S$1.5 million, it will be held in the Family Court.
-Any case involving a larger value of assets will be heard in the High Court.
+If the net value of matrimonial assets is less than S$5 million, it will be held in the Family Justice Courts.
+Any case involving a larger value of assets will be heard in the Family Division of the High Court.